 3rd Layer

-Next, leaves, pine straw, or lawn clippings.
 If you use lawn clippings, make sure the yard has not been sprayed with any herbicides.
 I love to use leaves and pine straw best because it’s less likely to have weed seeds in it, unlike my grass clippings.
 We like to spray this layer with water too to help the leaves settle and stay put.

 4th Layer

-This where you can empty your not-quite-mature compost bin or pile.
 Because you will cover this layer with a top soil, it will continue to decompose and add nutrients to your soil for your vegetable roots to easily access.
-Also, this is where you can add some chicken litter (poop from the coop) if you’d like to.

 Final Layer

-If you have access to good, clean top soil, go for it.
 Some local nurseries sell top soil by the “scoop” for way cheaper than bagged soil.
 Just note that “scoop” generally means a tractor bucket scoop and you will need a truck and trailer if they do not deliver in your area.

-Finally, top soil can be purchased at your local home improvement store or nursery.
-I choose a soil for raised beds and select an organic kind.
+I choose a soil specifically for raised beds and select an organic kind.
 How much you need will depend on the size of your garden bed or space.
 For my 6×6 beds, I use 5-6 bags of organic raised bed bags of soil.

 I chose to add a layer of bagged soil to this brand new bed as it is its first year and I like the mulch from the bark in the soil that is left after a few rains.
 It provides more moisture retention and soil protection against our summer’s hot heat.